Look back, look around: a systematic analysis of effective predictors for new outlinks in focused Web crawling

 \begin{description} \item[internal links] from page $p$ lead to pages from the same domain and HTTP communication protocol as $p$; \item[external links] lead to pages from different domains or protocols. \end{description}

 For example, for the source page \url{https://www.gender-nrw.de/haeusliche-gewalt/}, the outlink \url{https://www.gender-nrw.de/contact/} is categorised as internal, while the outlinks \url{https://www.mkffi.nrw/} and \url{http://gender-nrw.de/newsletter} are external: the former because of the domain name, and the latter because of the unencrypted HTTP protocol.
-Only a small minority of the links are categorised as external when the communication protocol differs, even though the domains match; this is an arbitrary separation, based on the assumption that HTTP and HTTPs are served by different hosts.
+Only a small minority of the links are categorised as external when the communication protocol differs, even though the domains match; this is an arbitrary separation,{\mycolor based on the definition of external and internal links by the industrial partner, HTTP and HTTPs are treated differently.}

 Given two consecutive crawls at times $t_i$ and $t_{i+1}$, the set of new outlinks on page $p$ is $N^+(p(t_{i+1})) \setminus N^+(p(t_i))$.
 These are either internal or external new outlinks; we study the two sets independently.